 Edge

-It has a build in tool.
+Edge has a built-in tool.
 All you need to do is right click to see ‘read aloud’ in the menu.
 Once selected, a play bar will pop up at the top of the screen.
-The voice is easy to change as well and can work in different languages and you are able to adjust the pace.
+The voice is easy to change, can work in different languages and you can adjust the pace.

 Chrome

-Again this is built in.
 Hover over some text and a little headphone icon will appear.
 Once you click on it then a play button pops up.
 You are not able to change the voice or pace in the standard embedded tool.
 There are several extensions you can get for chrome which will give you more control.
-Some free but they may only provide limited read time using the app in a 24-hour period.
+Some are free but they may only provide limited read time using the app in a 24-hour period.

 Safari